-A geologist with a background in geological mapping and engineering geology, Katy is the Team Leader of Hazard & Resilience Modelling.
+A geologist with a background in geological mapping and engineering geology, Katy is the team leader of BGS Hazard and Resilience Modelling.
 She has an interest in the historic environment and how hazards are mitigated, utilising data to help protect and adapt to climate changes.
 She recently completed a placement with Historic England, appreciates good project management and enjoys getting out and about with her dog.

-Katy Lee, BGS Team Leader of Hazard & Resilience Modelling
+Katy Lee, BGS Team Leader of Hazard and Resilience Modelling.

 Katy joined BGS over 20 years ago as a mapping geologist.
-A key motivator for her is being outdoors, and being able to observe and interpret the 3D landscape beneath your feet and to understand how the rock originated because understanding past environments is the key to understanding the future.
-After many years of creating geological maps with new detailed understanding and data, including borehole logging and 3d modelling, Katy decided to move into product development.
-“It was a natural step” says Katy, “I enjoyed providing solutions and data that others could use, so by making products I’ve found a really positive way to make a difference”.
+A key motivator for her is being outdoors, being able to observe and interpret the 3D landscape beneath your feet and to understand how the rock originated because understanding past environments is the key to understanding the future.
+After many years of creating geological maps with new, detailed understanding and data, including borehole logging and 3D modelling, Katy decided to move into product development.
+‘It was a natural step,” she says.
+‘I enjoyed providing solutions and data that others could use, so by making products I’ve found a really positive way to make a difference.’

-Although we don’t have volcanoes or big earthquakes in the UK, it’s important to recognise other impactful hazards that can cause significant problems if not properly assessed and engineered for.
-For example, the team looks at subsidence, mining hazards, solution hollows, and much more.
-Recently Katy has led developments on river erosion and coastal change.
-“We are led by our stakeholders and their needs, whether engineering, insurance, climate change, planning, etc. and provide impartial data and advice.
-Our next steps are to look at providing more temporal environmental data and incorporating other hazards into our climate change assessments”.
+Although we don’t have volcanoes or big earthquakes in the UK, it’s important to recognise other hazards that can cause significant problems if not properly assessed and engineered for.
+For example, the team looks at subsidence, mining hazards, solution hollows and much more.
+Recently, Katy has led developments on river erosion and coastal change.
+‘We are led by our stakeholders and their needs, whether engineering, insurance, climate change, planning, etc. and provide impartial data and advice.
+Our next steps are to look at providing more temporal environmental data and incorporating other hazards into our climate change assessments.’

 Geologist and BGS Hazard and Resilience Modelling team leader

-An expert GIS Programmer/Analyst, Jenny has worked on a range of geohazards projects and is a key process scripter within the team, using technologies including Python and Java.
+An expert GIS programmer and analyst, Jenny has worked on a range of geohazard projects and is a key process scripter within the team, using technologies including Python and Java.
 She has recently been working with daily data streams of weather data from the Met Office and developing detailed models to ingest and analyse landslide potential across Great Britain.
 Jenny enjoys crafting and is a keen baker and DIYer.